baazis/Crime-Detection-ISAA-Project/README.md

 <br>

+## DATASET-

+We have chosen a dataset from github consisting of 400+ videos scraped off internet which are classified as “violent” and “non-violent”.

+	"cam1" and "cam2" are two subdirectories of the repository in github

+	"non-violent/cam1" has 60 clips that depict non-violent behaviour"non-violent/cam2" has 60 movies that feature the same non-violent behaviours as "non-violent/cam1,"              but shot with a different camera and from a different perspective.

+	There are 115 clips in "violence/cam1" that depict violent behaviour.

+	"violence/cam2" has 115 clips that feature the same aggressive behaviours as "violent/cam1," but from a different camera and point of view.

 ## NEURAL NETWORK ARCHITECTURE (CUSTOMIZED CNN)
 A Convolutional Neural Network (ConvNet/CNN) is a Deep Learning algorithm which can take in an input image, assign importance to various aspects/objects in the image/video and be able to differentiate one from the other.
 The pre-processing required in a CNN is much lower as compared to other classification algorithms.
 While in primitive methods filters are hand-coded, with enough training, CNN have the ability to learn these filters/characteristics.